glassroom/git-gpg/README.md

 Simple.

+It also contains some logic to prevent users from pushing code at the same time and clobbering eachothers changes.

 Note: Even readers of below-average intelligence will notice that *every* push or pull operation requires you to transfer a new encrypted blob containing a complete copy of your repository.
 This could get expensive in terms of network traffic.